 Run technical interviews.
 Set small coding challenges that reflect your stack.
 Check whether they’ve worked on similar fintech projects, not just enterprise apps in general.

 Someone who’s technically sharp but can’t collaborate in your daily standups is unlikely to accelerate delivery.
-Staff augmentation succeeds when engineers feel like part of the team, not just temporary contractors.

 We ensure that all our developers possess the necessary soft skills to excel in your team.
 If we identify a gap, we provide the training to fill it.